92%

 IN TESTING: Rush a Quicksilver Sash.
 As soon as he uses Nether Grasp, activate it.
 This will remove Malefic Visions as well, effectively making him do 0 damage to you.
 However, you gimp yourself on damage with this.
 If he doesn't have many health items, then use this method.
 If your jungler is nearby and he has HP items [or not], then you can easily secure a kill on him.
 The QSS method for Malzahar makes him no threat at all, allowing you to push his tower early; which makes up for the gold you lost from rushing QSS.
 Effectiveness: A+

-Mordekaiser capitalizes on passive/scared gameplay.
+Capitalizes on passive/scared gameplay.
 You need to be aggressive, but not reckless, if you hope to win this lane.
 As with LeBlanc, take as much movement speed as you can get to counter his limited casting range on his spells.
 His kit forces him to push the lane if he wants to harass, so use this to your advantage.
 Transfusion him as soon as you get into lane, and continue this.
-Constantly moving is what makes you an excellent counter to Mordekaiser.
+Quick movements and sustain are what makes you an excellent counter to Mordekaiser.
 Try to get him outside of a minion wave if you want to go for a kill, unless you are confident you can kill him with the possibility of his shield coming up.
 Level six is where the problem lies with his burst rotation, so try to get your Null-Magic Mantle for that extra bit of Magic Resist.
-Rush a Spirit Visage after your Ionian Boots of Lucidity and Hextech Revolver for a safe victory.
+Rush a Spirit Visage after your Sorcerer's Shoes and Hextech Revolver for a safe victory.

-Morgana is only a threat if you play passively and allow her to become one.
-If you pick up Boots+3 Health Potions as your start, then you constantly harass with Transfusion, she won't be able to hit her stuns, which will cause her to dump her mana.
+Only a threat if you play passively and allow her to become one.
+If you pick up Boots+3 Health Potions as your start and constantly harass with Transfusion, she won't be able to hit her stuns, which will cause her to dump her mana.
 Because of this, she either has to go back; which gives you time to push her tower, or permits you to get a kill on her because she's defenseless.
 Dodge her Q, You win.

 A good technique to counter this **** is to look at your Debuff bar when she uses Soul Shackles, and then use Sanguine Pool when her ultimate is just about to trigger.
 This allows you to negate most of the stun.